-Purchasing medical capital equipment is a key operations prospect for every healthcare provider.
+Purchasing capital medical equipment is a key operations prospect for every healthcare provider.
 But with today's world of healthcare reform and diminishing budgets, the need to keep costs low while still improving patient care can be a challenge.

 It's important to look for cost-efficient ways to invest limited capital, so before you make your next big purchase, consider these ten quick tips: